-What better setting for some seriously scary music than the Dies Irae, or 'Day of Wrath?'
+When it comes to spine-chilling music, it's hard to beat Verdi's Dies Irae, or 'Day of Wrath'.
 Verdi's Requiem is an epic achievement in every sense, but this depiction of the day of judgement is pretty unsettling stuff.
 Turn it up loud.

 It's probably safe to say that being dragged into the depths of hell is a scary situation.
 But few could make it sound as terrifying as Mozart manages to in Don Giovanni.
 Listen to the booming bass of the Commendatore as he announces his arrival.
 Yikes!

 There are two moments in Mahler's Symphony No. 2 (nicknamed The Resurrection) where the composer attempted to capture the terror and pain of death in one musical gesture, what has become known as the 'Death Shriek'.
 You can judge for yourself whether it works or not, but we advise you to sit down while you listen…

 Liszt was obsessed with all things macabre and explored it frequently in his work.
 His 'Mephisto Waltz', Pensées des morts and 'La lugubre gondola' all flirt with the notion of death and the after life.
 Totentanz (Dance of the Dead) is immediately recognisable by its menacing opening discordant notes in the orchestra and piano, which paves the way for a thrilling 15 minutes of virtuosic and unearthly piano music.